 This CME webcast was derived from a live symposium at the 2017 Texas Allergy, Asthma and Immunology Society Annual Meeting in San Antonio, Texas.
 The expert faculty, Adaobi Nwaneshiudu, MD, PhD, will outline the pathogenesis of atopic dermatitis as it relates to the treatment and management of the disease.
 Clinical trial data of emerged and emerging therapies will be reviewed.
 Diagnostic criteria for both allergists and dermatologists treating patients with atopic dermatitis will be analyzed, and discrepancies addressed.
 Dr. Nwaneshiudu will convey optimal strategies for developing tailored treatment plans to improve outcomes in the short and long-term.
 At the conclusion of this educational offering, learners will have a better understanding of optimal treatment, monitoring and management techniques for atopic dermatitis.

-Dermatologists, allergists, primary care physicians, and other healthcare professionals who care for patients with atopic dermatitis.
+Dermatologists, allergists, primary care physicians, nurse practitioners, nurses, and other healthcare professionals who care for patients with atopic dermatitis.

 1. Discuss new treatments, signaling pathways and molecular actors that play a role in the pathogenesis of atopic dermatitis